ArdiaD/AlphaBeta/README.md

 - Run `run_install_packages.R` to install the missing packages.
 - Run `run_results.R` to generate all tables (except Tables 8 and 9) and all figures in the papers.
 They will be saved in the folder `outputs`.

-## List of tables/figures and programs
+## List of Tables/Figures and Programs

-The provided code reproduces all tables and figures in the paper
+The provided code reproduces all tables and figures in the paper.

 | Figure/Table #    | Line Number | Output file   | Note          |
 |-------------------|-------------|---------------|---------------|